skjune12/SR-NFV_connector/README.md

 The egress node removes SR encapsulation from packets and sends them towards the final destination.

 ### Testbed Setup
+Before starting, please be sure that you have [vagrant](https://www.vagrantup.com/downloads.html) and [virtualbox](https://www.virtualbox.org/wiki/Downloads) installed on your machine.

-clone the SR-NFV_connector repository in your machine:
+Clone the SR-NFV_connector repository in your machine:

 ```
 $ git clone https://github.com/amsalam20/SR-NFV_connector